Helium6CRES/rocks_analysis_pipeline/README.md

 ## Testing:

-* Getting back into this and finishing up the documentation.
+* 11/18/22: Getting back into this and finishing up the documentation.
 Testing to see how things are working as of 11/18/22.
 I had to uninstall he6cresspec sims.
 Ran the following:
 	* ./rocks_analysis_pipeline/qsub_katydid.py -rids 393 424 430 436 -nid 436 -b "2-12_dbscan_high_energy.yaml" -fn 2
 	* ./rocks_analysis_pipeline/qsub_katydid.py -rids 393 424 430 436 -nid 436 -b "2-12_dbscan_high_energy.yaml" -aid 2
 	* ./rocks_analysis_pipeline/qsub_post_processing.py -rids 393 424 430 436 -aid 2 -name "test_11182022" -nft 2 -nfe 2 -stage 0
 	* ./rocks_analysis_pipeline/qsub_post_processing.py -rids 393 424 430 436 -aid 2 -name "test_11182022" -nft 2 -nfe 2 -stage 1
+	* **Summary:** Things are working well.
+I uninstalled he6-cres-spec-sims and instead just pointed to the local directory on rocks.
+So they are intertwined now.

 ## TODOs:

 * general:
-	* put start and stop print statements for each job that gets written out to a log file.
-	* Get sphynx documnetation going.
-Make it pretty.
-Use this resource to get started: https://keep.google.com/u/0/#NOTE/1QBoOz6T-t5-MZk35VD79ZzVyOxJDCackSwkSVI6s3UmufJrvEmYfLYvjO9rP
 	* Delete all unused or commented out code and .py files.
 	* Make sure permissions things are ok for other people...
 	* Add a datetime timestamp to all of the writes to the logs.
 This will be very useful for debugging.
-	* Print statements are all over the place.
-Make it so that the logs are readable (once things work well).
-	* Delete all commented code that isn't being used.
-	* Document and make a nice readme with some gifs illustrating what this does.

 	* Make sure that the files with no tracks are still getting kept track of somehow.
 Maybe just in the file df?
 How is this being dealt with at the moment?
 Need some way to keep track of the total number of files at each field...
 	* add utility functions module with get time now, database query,...
 	* Make a new demo ipynb, suggest a workflow (ipynb and saved dirs together on a harddrive)